-- 33. Tattoo Policy: All tattoos and/or body art must be covered at all times during clinical experiences.
-The student is responsible for taking appropriate measures to ensure tattoos or body art is not visible. - 34.
-Transfer Policy: MDCC Dental Hygiene Program does not accept students with advance standing or DHT transfer credit(s) from other dental hygiene programs. - 35.
+- 35. Transfer Policy: MDCC Dental Hygiene Program does not accept students with advance standing or DHT transfer credit(s) from other dental hygiene programs. - 36.
 Travel Policy: Students will be offered transportation by MDCC to off-campus activities regarded as enrichment experiences.
-If the student chooses to provide his or her own transportation, a release form must be signed by the student prior to the event. - 36.
+If the student chooses to provide his or her own transportation, a release form must be signed by the student prior to the event. - 37.
 Vaccination/Immunization Policy: The MDCC Dental Hygiene Program follows recommendations by the Centers for Disease Control and Prevention (CDC) and the American Dental Association (ADA) for the protection of clinicians.
 Proof of Hepatitis B vaccination series and inoculation against the Hepatitis B virus, and MMR vaccination are required before acceptance into the dental hygiene program.
 A Health Examination Report that includes the dates of vaccinations is mailed to the applicant upon admission.
 The form is to be completed by a personal physician, and returned to the Administrative Support Office where it is kept secure in a locked file cabinet.
 If the immunization series is waived, a declination form must be signed by the student and kept on file.
 A tuberculin skin test (TB) is required yearly.
 Yearly flu vaccinations are offered to faculty, students, and staff.
 A waiver of declination is signed if one chooses to opt out.

-37. Violation of Ethical Code Policy
+38. Violation of Ethical Code Policy